 4. Do simple bonding activities

-When I’m tired that means no trips to the playground after school but a crossword puzzle or coloring book session gives the kids and I a chance to still have fun.
+When I’m tired that means no trips to the playground after school but a crossword puzzle or coloring book session gives the kids, we still have a chance to have fun.
 My son loves making up jokes and my daughter likes to do fashion shows lately.
 You and your kids could write a story together, make videos or play other games that require little energy.

 5. Get big tasks out the way early